astronomer/airflow-guides/guides/kubepod-operator.md

 Lastly the `load_data` task pulls the XCom returned from the `transform` task and prints it to the console.

 Below you can find the full DAG code.
-Remember to only turn on `do_xcom_push` if you have created the `airflow/xcom/return.json` within the Docker container run by the KubernetesPodOperator, otherwise the task will fail.
+Remember to turn on `do_xcom_push` only if you have created the `airflow/xcom/return.json` within the Docker container run by the KubernetesPodOperator.
+Otherwise, the task will fail.

 ```python